sourcegraph/about/handbook/product/product_management/direction_template.md

 # MyProductArea Direction

 This page outlines the vision, strategy and goals of the MyProductArea team.
+You can use this section to describe what your scope is, and where your product is today.

 # Vision